-The WhisperLite Universal Backpacking Stove (the stove I have) is similar to the WhisperLite, but the Universal model can be used with either canister fuel or liquid fuel, making it especially versatile.
-This stove has to be primed before each use but it’s pretty simple once you get the hang of it, and the flame can be turned down to a simmer so it’s great for cooking a variety of meals, not just for boiling water to rehydrate prepared backpacking food.
+This stove has to be primed before each use but it’s pretty simple once you get the hang of it, and the flame can be turned down to a simmer so it’s great for cooking a variety of meals, not just for boiling water to rehydrate prepared backpacking food like integrated canister stoves.

 Solo Stove Lite Backpacking Stove

-With the Solo Stove Lite Stove, you can burn either wood or use an alcohol burner attachment to burn denatured alcohol.
+With the Solo Stove Lite, you can burn either wood or use an alcohol burner attachment to burn denatured alcohol.
 The basic operation is you stick wood and twigs in the stove, the stove sucks air in from the bottom and it results in a flame.
 This is a good option for people who want to cut weight – no need to worry about carrying fuel canisters, but it does have a slow boil time and requires you to gather sticks to get the flame going.
 Another thing to keep in mind is that wood burning stoves cannot be used when fire restrictions or burn bans are in effect.

-To complete your backpacking kitchen setup, you’ll need a pot (if you’re not using a Jetboilor MSR Windburner) and a few other stove accessories.
+To complete your backpacking kitchen setup, you’ll need a pot (if you’re not using a Jetboil, MSR Windburner, or Soto Amicus) and a few other stove accessories.
 Here are some of our favorites –

 Pros of Canister Stoves: